 3. You churn out content without a distinct point of view

 Marketers are constantly looking for ways to create the quality of content needed, in a timely fashion, to fill all the holes in the demand-generation and sales-enablement content map.
 But rarely is the focus on making the content more distinctive.
-Your content is an extension of your marketing message and to be truly effective – to drive action – you need to show the relevant impact that the latest trends, issues, challenges, problems, and changes will have on the outcomes that customers desire.
-And then it must show them how your organization can help them avoid risks and maximize opportunities.
+Your content is an extension of your marketing message and to be truly effective—to drive action—you need to show the relevant impact that the latest trends, issues, challenges, problems, and changes will have on the outcomes that customers desire.
+Then it must show them how your organization can help them avoid risks and maximize opportunities.

 So, how do you avoid these deadly sins and develop effective marketing messages?
-Corporate Visions can help.
-Our Power Positioning helps you set your organization apart from competitors and compels the customer to make a decision for you.
+With Memorable Marketing training from Corporate Visions, you can set your organization apart from competitors and persuade your buyer to decide for you.